CarringtonAllison/HerokuDeployment/README.md

 # HerokuDeployment
-Practice setting up an environment
+Practice setting up an environment and deploying to Heroku

-## Basic Install
-Updated NPM and installed dependencies.
-Added Express and Express-ejs-layouts
-Using nodemon